 R7 - "So yung virtual internship given the fact na may times na mahina 'yong internet connection, tapos may mga times din na kailangan namin na for eight straight hours na naka-log-in sa zoom so parang data consuming siya."
-[There are instances when we must remain logged in to Zoom for eight hours straight, so it's like we're consuming so much data.]
+[There are instances when we must remain logged in to Zoom for eight hours straight, so it is like we are consuming data.]